 Check out these incredible state parks that are practically in our backyard:

-A favorite among hikers and rock climbers alike, this park outside of Franktown features great views, historic sites, a waterfall and natural amphitheater.
-The trails range from 1/2 mile to 4 miles, and can be combined for longer treks.
+A favorite among hikers and rock climbers alike, this park outside of Franktown features great views, historic sites, a waterfall, and a natural amphitheater.
+The trails range from 1/2 mile to 4 miles and can be combined for longer treks.
 Cherry Creek winds along the canyon floor before eventually flowing into Cherry Creek Reservoir to the north.
 Rock climbers enjoy cliffs and rock faces rising 60 feet.
 The park preserves 2,634 acres of the ecologically unique Black Forest region of Colorado and visitors will relish the panoramic views of the Front Range and Pikes Peak.
 Trails along the Cherry Creek wind past the ruins of the Castlewood Dam, which ruptured in 1933, causing one of the worst floods in Denver.
-Photo via Colorado Parks & Wildlife Website.

 Located 25 miles southwest of Denver, Chatfield State Park has evolved from its farming roots into the ultimate recreation area that hosts 1.6 million visitors per year, making it the most popular state park in Colorado.
 The park includes nearly 5,400 acres of land.
 Colorado Parks and Wildlife secured a lease for the area in 1974 and established the park in 1976.
 With its backdrop along the Front Range and sweeping vistas of the foothills, it’s no wonder its popularity is soaring.
 The park offers a cornucopia of activities: sailing, SUP, kayaking, boat rentals, cycling and walking trails, horseback riding, kids’ camp, clinics, and naturalist programs and campfire stories led by park rangers.
 Photo via Colorado Parks & Wildlife Website.

 The closest state park to the city of Denver, Cherry Creek is anchored by the 880-acre reservoir.
 The lake was established in 1950 with the construction of the dam which was necessary to avoid frequent flooding of Denver from the unbridled Cherry Creek.
 The surrounding area became Cherry Creek State Park in 1959.
-In addition to water sports, the area has a popular shooting range, off-leash dog area, 35 miles of multiuse trails, and a model airplane flying area.
+In addition to water sports, the area has a popular shooting range, an off-leash dog area, 35 miles of multi-use trails, and a model airplane flying area.
 When snow is on the ground, this is a great spot for cross-country skiing and snowshoeing.
 More than 40 mammals call Cherry Creek home including mule deer, coyotes and the occasional mountain lion.
-Photo via the Colorado Parks and Wildlife Instagram Page.

 Considered one of the most accessible and comprehensive rock climbing areas in the nation, Eldorado Canyon State Park is truly a masterpiece.
 Located in Boulder County just south of the city of Boulder, Eldorado Canyon boasts over 500 technical climbing routes along the rock outcroppings and attracts climbers from all over the world.
 Even if you aren’t a climber, you’ll love the pastoral South Boulder Creek which flows through the canyon and the challenging hikes.
 Eldorado Canyon is normally an excellent fly-fishing area for brown and rainbow trout.
 During the summer, people enjoy a dip at the historic Eldorado Canyon Swimming Pool, which is fed by an artesian spring and gives the water a natural deep blue hue.